chocolatey-community/chocolatey-packages/manual/vcredist2008/README.md

 This package installs runtime components of C Runtime (CRT), Standard C++, ATL, MFC, OpenMP and MSDIA libraries.
 For libraries that support side-by-side deployment model (CRT, SCL, ATL, MFC, OpenMP) they are installed into the native assembly cache, also called WinSxS folder, on versions of Windows operating system that support side-by-side assemblies.

+## Notes

-This will install both the 32 and 64 bit versions on a 64 bit OS.
+- This will install **both the 32 and 64 bit versions** on a 64 bit OS.
 The 32 bit version will only be installed on a 32 bit OS.